Goronwy Rees: Communism and anti-communism

-In 1999, Vasili Mitrokhin, former KGB member, published the Mitrokhin archives that included a file on Rees, documenting his recruitment by Burgess at Oxford during the mid-1930s and two code names, "Fleet" and "Gross."
-The file also notes that he supplied no information to the Soviets and that he abandoned his communist affiliation at the outbreak of World War II.
+In 1999, Vasili Mitrokhin, former KGB member, published the Mitrokhin archives, which included a file on Rees, documenting his recruitment by Burgess at Oxford during the mid-1930s and two code names, "Fleet" and "Gross".
+The file also says that he supplied no information to the Soviets and abandoned his communist affiliation at the outbreak of World War II.

-In her memoir, daughter Jenny relates that she learned the following from Oleg Tsarev while visiting Moscow: "...He [Rees] did not cooperate.
-Nothing happened actually." ...My father was supposed to provide political hearsay but that he did not co-operate, and after the Soviet-German pact nothing more was heard from him.
+In her memoir, Jenny Rees writes that while she was visiting Moscow, Oleg Tsarev told her:

+"[Rees] did not cooperate.
+Nothing happened actually." [...]
+My father was supposed to provide political hearsay but he did not co-operate, and after the Soviet-German pact nothing more was heard from him.